sccn/sccn.github.io/tutorials/11_Scripting/command_line_study_functions.md

 {: .no_toc }

-Building a *STUDY* from the graphic interface (as described in previous sections) calls eponymous Matlab functions that may also be called directly by users.
+Building a *STUDY* from the graphic interface (as described in previous sections) calls eponymous MATLAB functions that may also be called directly by users.
 Below we briefly describe these functions.
-See their Matlab help messages for more information.
+See their MATLAB help messages for more information.
 Functions whose names begin with *std_* take *STUDY* and/or *EEG* structures as arguments and perform signal processing and/or plotting directly on channel or cluster activities.
 Whenever relevant, feel free to look up documentation in the part of the tutorial describing [the STUDY structure](/tutorials/ConceptsGuide/Data_Structures.html#the-study-structure).